grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "You know she could never turn over this boat like that."

 "_That_ is why that's the fuckin' _hard_ call Hemi.
-That's the fucking burden of fuckin' command."
+That's the actual fucking burden of command."
 Chips was fuming now breathing hard through her nostrils, barely able to keep the binoculars raised, and repeatedly interrupting her scanning arc of the horizon and starting again.
 "You're guilty too Hemi.
 Don't fuckin' think this is all on fuckin' Percy.
 You could have easily aborted the dive."

 Hemi looked off at the ocean.
 "But I did not.
 I made the decision I did in the moment.
 Aborting the dive did not even occur to me.
 I did what I was supposed to do as the Deck Boss."

 "And that right fuckin' there is why I'm leaving this fuckin' boat.
 I respect you Hemi Howell, and I like workin' with you.
-But this boat is hers from fuckin' bridge to fuckin' keel, and she's a fuckin' stubborn piece of fuckin' dried shit that foulin' the fuckin' air of my fucking life.
+But this boat is hers from fuckin' bridge to fuckin' keel, and she's a fuckin' stubborn piece of fuckin' dried shit that's foulin' the fuckin' air of my whole fucking life right now.
 Yours too...
 Fuck."

-Hemi looked through the sextant and adjusted it slowly and smoothly, watching the bright star in the finder fall from the sky to meet the rising black depths of the horizon line.
+Hemi looked through the sextant and adjusted it with slow, smooth motions, watching the bright star in the finder fall from the sky to meet the rising black pool of the horizon line.
 He noted their position on his clipboard, and climbed silently down off the bridge.

+[//]: # (----- invisible character break)

 [//]: # (### They enter Stilt City)

 [//]: # (day: day 5, run to Stilt City)
 They continued to run at high speed on the surface for the rest of the night without incident.
-At dawn the _Prospect_ dove, and they moved slowly under the remaining contested territory, following the very gradual rise of the continental shelf as it approached the shore.
+At dawn the _Prospect_ dove, and they moved slowly under the remaining contested territory, tracing the very gradual rise of the continental shelf as it approached the shore.
 They surfaced about midday well inside the area controlled by the Eastern Coastal Collective.
 That Authority aggressively defended open commerce in the waters leading into Stilt City.
 This police protection of free trade had led in the last 20 years to the rapid growth of what had come to be known worldwide as Stilt City.
-This policing was also the same thing that led to the heavy contesting of the waters further out from the Collective's control.
+This policing was also the root cause of the heavy contesting of the waters further out from the Collective's control.

 The _Prospect_ moved into Stilt City under a high gray sky.
 The seas were calm and the air was warm.
 Percy had Hemi open the big cargo hatch on the deck and fresh air blew through it and down into even the deepest and most stagnant bilge wells of the ship.